JorjaFox/website/content/_posts-old-blog/2010-05-28-cbs-lion-rescue-interview.md

 <blockquote>[...]

-<strong>Don Knapp:</strong> And along for the trip tonight was Jorja Fox, of <em>CSI</em>, she's lending her celebrity and her back.
+**Don Knapp:** And along for the trip tonight was Jorja Fox, of <em>CSI</em>, she's lending her celebrity and her back.

 [...]

-<strong>Jorja Fox:</strong> I know I am, I'm sure all of us are very concerned about everything that's going on in the gulf.
+**Jorja Fox:** I know I am, I'm sure all of us are very concerned about everything that's going on in the gulf.
 The news is so bad, so devastating, and this is just a very small moment where we can look at ourselves as people and say, "You know, we're doing something good."

 [...]</blockquote>